 Solution methods which are used by researchers in solving problems for the mathematical model of inventory and logistics, namely simulation [18, 23, 27-50] and numerical solution [26, 19, 28].
 Simulation methods are commonly used to determine changes in the scenario associated with inventory management and logistics.
 As did Al-qatawneh & Mohammed in [19] which uses simulation methods to evaluate how the cost of inventory management can be optimized using a classification system based on products that are critical item in the healthcare system.
 [24] also uses dynamic simulation system for analyzing and evaluating the relationship between logistics outsourcing, cost and performance of healthcare to investigate changes in the key variables of the logistics provider.
 To overcome the problems of mathematical models in search of the optimal inventory solution can use numerical methods.
-Uthayakumar & Priyan in [18] proposed numerical solutions to develop procedures for determining the optimum solution for inventory lot size, lead time, and number of deliveries to reach hospital customer service level (CSL) with a total minimum cost for supply chain.
+Uthayak 4 nar & Priyan in [18] proposed numerical solutions to develop procedures for determining the optimum solution for inventory lot size, lead time, and number of deliveries to reach hospital customer service level (CSL) with a total minimum cost for supply chain.

 A formulation problem in studies in the field of logistics and inventory management in the HSC can be done with two approaches, deterministic and stochastic.
 Deterministic approach has been made by Uthayakumar & Priyan in [18] who proposed the model of pharmaceutical product inventory optimization by integrating two-echelon supply chain in healthcare, the pharmaceutical industry and hospitals.
 With the integration between healthcare echelon supply chain is expected to achieve high inventory levels and effective inventory policies.
 Furthermore Priyan & Uthayakumar in also developed a model in healthcare pharmacy inventory optimization with fuzzy stochastic approach.
-The achievement of the inventory level is intended to avoid a shortage of medicines in healthcare facilities because of uncertainty disruption and demand, Saedi et al. in [31] proposed a stochastic model to find the optimal inventory policy.
-The risk of medicines shortage can also be avoided with a demand forecast approach.
-Niakan & Rahimi in [30] developed a mathematical model to minimize total inventory and transportation costs of medicines in healthcare facilities by minimizing forecast errors which caused by product shortage and the amount of drug expired.
+The achievement of the inventory level is intended to avoid a shortage of medicines in healthcare.
+Shortage of drugs is a condition that greatly avoided by healthcare inventory management.
+To prevent shortages of medicines in healthcare facilities because of uncertainty disruption and demand, Saedi et al. in [31] proposed a stochastic model to find the optimal inventory policies approach of medicines shortage can also be avoided with a demand forecast approach.
+Niakan & Rahimi in [30] develop 10 a mathematical model to minimize total inventory and transportation costs of medicines in healthcare facilities by minimizing forecast errors which caused by product shortage and the amount of drug expired.

 The pattern of healthcare demand on normal operation without supply chain disruption shock is mentioned to as a regular condition.
 On the other hand when healthcare supply chain gets disruption such as disaster occurred is said to as a surge condition.
-Differences in the pattern of demand that are regular and surge can be approximated by a combination of several areas, such as healthcare inventory management and humanitarian supply chain management.
+D 19 rences in the pattern of demand that are regular and surge can be approximated by a combination of several areas, such as healthcare inventory n 7 hagement and humanitarian supply chain management.
 To solve the both problem, Roni et al. in developed a stochastic model based on hybrid inventory policy with both regular order and emergency to response regular demand and emergency as a result of the disruption.